Patellofemoral Pain

 There are various factors that contribute to patellofemoral pain, both internal and external to the knee, including malalignment.
 However, the main risk factors appear to be overuse and overload.

-Management of the injury requires a multi-faceted approach.
+At UPMC Sports Surgery Clinic, our approach to managing this injury requires a multi-faceted approach.
 Particular emphasis is placed on load management, along with a structured rehabilitation programme to strengthen the surrounding muscles as well as addressing abnormal movement patterns.

 Patellar Instability